Conversion of units: Software tools

 There are many conversion tools.
 They are found in the function libraries of applications such as spreadsheets databases, in calculators, and in macro packages and plugins for many other applications such as the mathematical, scientific and technical applications.

 There are many standalone applications that offer the thousands of the various units with conversions.
-For example, the free software movement offers a command line utility GNU units for Linux and Windows.
+For example, the free software movement offers a command line utility GNU units for GNU and Windows.
+The Unified Code for Units of Measure is also a popular option.